 4 cloves of garlic, minced

-2-3 carrots, peeled and sliced into rounds
+2 large orange carrots, peeled and sliced diagonally

-8 oz crimini mushrooms
+8 oz crimini mushrooms, halved or quartered

 7-10 thyme sprigs